 The Canon EF 50mm f/1.4 USM slots nicely into the middle range line up and has loads of applications from a short portrait lens on a APS-C sensor, to the standard focal length on full frame sensors.
 There’s lots of competition at this focal length at different price points, which means the real deciding factor is down to your budget for the quality and how large you want your aperture.
 The great thing about any 50mm lens is that it has so many applications, so it won’t stay in your kit bag for long.

-For starters, the optics employ 7 elements in 6 groups with two high refraction glass elements.
+For starters, the optics employ seven elements in six groups with two high refraction glass elements.
 An eight blade diaphragm is built-in to add to the natural bokeh and a micro-USM for the autofocus.

 This lens is simple and straight to the point as you would expect with a 50mm lens.
 With mid-range build and optics, it’s now down to image quality.